fraterrisus/walkthroughs/dragon-wars/walkthrough.md

 FYI, Rustic is a completely optional side trip – there's a few bits of story here and a chance to collect a bunch of High Magic and Druid Magic spells, but nothing that you have to do in order to beat the game.
 You can skip the next three sections completely and [sail towards](#for-death-awaits-you-all-with-nasty-big-pointy-teeth-dragon-valley) the Sunken Ruins instead if you want.

 That being said, make sure you have [Lanac'toor's Spectacles](#and-see-whats-on-the-slab-lanactoors-laboratory) and the [Enkidu Totem](#jumpin-jack-flash-mystic-wood-magan-underworld), then head back to Pirates' Cove and take the boat to **Rustic**.
 The Royal Game Preserve is 4W 1S from where the boat drops you.
 The best entry is from the N, which puts you on the W side of the river.
-If you `(U)se` *Forest Lore*, it tells you that there's probably a gamewarden here, and in fact the forest is full of snare traps – you can `(U)se` Strength (18 required) to break the ropes if you get caught, but it's probably worth just keeping a few points of *H:Sense Traps* running while you're here.
+If you `(U)se` *Forest Lore*, it tells you that there's probably a gamewarden here, and in fact the forest is full of snare traps – you can `(U)se` Strength (18 required) or any weapon to break the ropes if you get caught, but it's probably worth just keeping a few points of *H:Sense Traps* running while you're here.

 Likewise, your *Tracker* will tell you that there's probably game to be found near the river.
 Find the ford/bridge and `(U)se` *Tracker* or *Hiding* to meet a Stag.
 Kill it — if it's just going to stand there and wait for you, I recommend closing to 20' and shooting it with your Gatlin Bow — and you'll run into Old Jack `(p92)`, the warden of the preserve. `(U)se` your Signet Ring and break the bad news to him `(p74)`.
 You get a Magic Bow (70', +4 AV) out of the deal, although you found one of those already.
 It's not a bad idea to hang on to it, even only temporarily, because you'll need your mages to be able to deal physical damage in the next section.
 A weapon with 70' range is also handy against some of the wandering forest monsters.